Things just seem to pile up and

-Parts Bags What about a myriad of small parts that are different?
+Parts Bags: What about a myriad of small parts that are different?
 Using a drawer for each (even the small-size drawers in a parts cabinet), would be wasteful.
 When there are fewer numbers of like parts, the solution is to put each group into its own small, resealable bag.
 Because these bags are able to be opened and then resealed, they are a better storage solution for later accessibility than bags that are stapled shut.
 Use the locking type of clear plastic bags that hold the screws and brackets for furniture which must be assembled.
 These are available from electronic parts dealers or sellers of shipping supplies.
 Even some dollar stores carry them, although the quality is often not good enough to use for shop reasons.
 The cheap ones are often frustrating to use because they are difficult to open, or they tear easily.
-Spend a nickle more a bag; it's worth it.
+Spend a nickel more a bag; it's worth it.

 Once this classifying is done and the pieces committed to storage, multiple bags can now reside in a single drawer since the part types will stay separated.
 Try to bundle bags with objects that are related to one another.
 A negative example would be pairing miscellaneous electronics parts in a drawer with components for a fresnel fixture.
 These would be better stored in separate drawers.

 Small, resealable bags are best for those very tiny parts that get sifted to the bottom of a bin of larger parts.
 In this case, put large objects in the bin as is or in suitable boxes or tins, but place the small pieces into bags which can then be stood upright at the back of the bin.
 If they fall over, put all the bags into an open-topped box to serve as a holder.
-Then put the box at the back, or even the front of the bin, if one goes to those parts often.
+Then put the box at the back, or even at the front of the bin if one goes to those parts often.
 For just a few bags, use a binder clip to hold them together; the clip being easily spotted in amongst those larger parts.

-Another plus regarding these bags is that they take felt-tip marker ink well.
+Labeling: Another plus regarding these bags is that they take felt-tip marker ink well.
 Alternatively, one could use blank, peel & stick labels.
 These are useful to cover over existing bag labels or printing.
 If the large objects in the bin need details to accompany them, attach a string tag and print on it using a regular pen.
 If the tags get in the way, put them inside the bag.
 Trying later to remove stickers may be troublesome if they have been on too long.

-Envelopes For groups of small, loose parts that are too big or too numerous for resealable bags, employ legal-size envelopes.
+Envelopes: For groups of small, loose parts that are too big or too numerous for resealable bags, employ legal-size envelopes.
 Their enclosed sides will prevent loss of items down underneath the file folders in the cabinet.
 (This is especially likely if folders of the hanging style have been chosen.)
-When an envelope is removed from the drawer to peruse what is stored within, the sides retain the contents, meaning no lost objects on the floor or tumbling into inaccessible places.
+When an envelope is removed from the drawer to peruse what is stored within, the sides retain the contents, meaning no objects lost on the floor or tumbling into inaccessible places.

-Slightly Longer Items If there are parts such as trim
+Slightly Longer Items: If there are parts such as trim

 pieces, gaskets, or other things that you don't want to get bent, bags,